ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab4.md

 1. Make sure that **fir.c** file is open and in focus in the information view.
 2. Select the **Directive** tab.
 3. Right-click *x*, and click on **Insert Directive…**.
-4. In the Vivado HLS Directive Editor dialog box, select **INTERFACE** using the drop-down button.
+4. In the Vitis HLS Directive Editor dialog box, select **INTERFACE** using the drop-down button.
 5. Click on the button beside *mode (optional)*.
 Select **s_axilite**.
 6. In the *bundle (optional)* field, enter **fir_io** and click **OK**.
     <p align="center">